l-serrato/l-serrato/README.md

 # Hello!
 I'm Luis Serrato, Fullstack Web Developer

 - 🔭 I’m currently working on TypeScript
-- 🌱 I’m currently learning Backend
-- 💬 Ask me anything about Frontend
+- 💬 Ask me anything about Frontend or Backend
 - ⚡ Fun fact: I have been to 16 countries and can speak 6 languages!

 - 📫 How to reach me: